yokoffing/NextDNS-Config/README.md

 ***

 # Privacy :lock:
-Privacy features limit the amount of data that companies can collect about you.
-Privacy is a [spectrum](https://blog.thenewoil.org/the-privacy-myth-binary-vs-spectrum).
-What you need varies on your [threat model](https://thenewoil.org/en/guides/prologue/threatmodel), interest, and skillset.<sup>^[*why should I care?
+Privacy features limit the amount of data companies can collect about you.

+Because privacy is a [spectrum](https://blog.thenewoil.org/the-privacy-myth-binary-vs-spectrum), what you need varies on your [threat model](https://thenewoil.org/en/guides/prologue/threatmodel), interest, and skillset.<sup>^[*why should I care?
 I have nothing to hide*](https://aeon.co/essays/privacy-matters-because-it-empowers-us-all)</sup>

 ### Blocklists <sup><sup>[1](https://github.com/nextdns/blocklists/tree/main/blocklists)</sup></sup>

+Blocklists filter out ads, [trackers](https://freecodecamp.org/news/what-you-should-know-about-web-tracking-and-how-it-affects-your-online-privacy-42935355525/), and malicious sites.

+Hundreds of volunteers contribute to these lists in the [open-source](https://opensource.com/resources/what-open-source) community, and they are the undercover heroes who make blocking ads at scale possible.

-Blocklists are community generated lists that block ads and [trackers](https://freecodecamp.org/news/what-you-should-know-about-web-tracking-and-how-it-affects-your-online-privacy-42935355525/).
-Filters can be categorized into five tiers of coverage:
+Blocklists can be categorized into five tiers of coverage:

 1) **None**: no breakage; [NextDNS](https://nextdns.io/?from=xujj63g5) still protects against malicious threats (à la [security settings](https://github.com/yokoffing/NextDNS-Config#security-policeman)) but will allow ads and trackers
 2) **Basic**: rare breakage; prioritizes functionality over blocking; very forgiving
 3) **Balanced**: minimal breakage; largely [set-and-forget](https://glosbe.com/en/en/set-and-forget) but you may need to allowlist occasionally to [unsubscribe from junk email](https://old.reddit.com/r/nextdns/comments/y3zmhb/new_on_nextdns_and_im_loving_it_any_advices_about/ish8dla/?context=1)
 4) **Strict**: moderate breakage; prioritizes privacy over user experience; must [manage your allowlist](https://github.com/yokoffing/NextDNS-Config#allowlist-white_check_mark) regularly
 5) **Aggressive**: frequent breakage; only for experienced users; use on a separate profile to [lockdown single-purpose devices](https://old.reddit.com/r/nextdns/comments/uqap3n/comment/i8q8alf/?context=3)

-We recommend you remove the [NextDNS Ads & Trackers Blocklist](https://github.com/nextdns/blocklists/blob/main/blocklists/nextdns-recommended.json) and select the [minimum number of useful lists](https://old.reddit.com/r/nextdns/comments/1048xeg/do_you_use_nextdns_blocklist_as_the_primary/j33wnz2/?context=3).
+We recommend you remove the [NextDNS Ads & Trackers Blocklist](https://github.com/nextdns/blocklists/blob/main/blocklists/nextdns-recommended.json) and select the [minimum](https://old.reddit.com/r/nextdns/comments/1048xeg/do_you_use_nextdns_blocklist_as_the_primary/j33wnz2/?context=3) number of useful lists.

 Here are the suggested blocklists for each category:

 <center>